At New Ireland we take your privacy seriously. We are committed to:

 We collect information about you:

-- When you ask us to provide you with certain products and services.
+- When you ask us to provide you with certain products and services, or if a product is applied for where your information is necessary.
 For example, certain insurance products require us to collect relevant health information from and about you.

 - When you use our website and online services provided by us (including mobile applications) and visit our offices.